 Nintendo also released a heavily updated version of the Famicom, named the HVC 101, often referred to as the AV Famicom.
 This was essentially the Top Loader NES 101 but with an A/V-out port, which allowed for superior graphics and sound.

-The AV Famicom solved many of the original Famicom’s short-comings.
+The AV Famicom solved many of the original Famicom’s shortcomings.
 First off, it had the A/V out port, which the original Famicom lacked.
 Secondly, it used the same ‘dog bone’ detachable controllers as the Top Loader NES 101, which was a significant step up in safety compared to the Famicom’s hard-wired controllers.

 The slight downside of this was that neither of the new controllers featured a microphone.
 Therefore, games that were reliant on the Famicom’s microphone enabled second controller were not always fully playable.
-The AV Famicom is arguably the best and most advanced version of the NES - if you can find one that is, working examples are very rare in the west.
+The AV Famicom is arguably the best and most advanced version of the NES - if you can find one that is - working examples are very rare in the west.

 That concludes our look at the audio-visual chops of the NES and the hardware that enabled them.
 In the next article, we will investigate the games that became household names and the various gadgets gamers used to play them with.
 See you all there.

 What was your thought on the hardware of the NES?
 Do you have any stories to share?
 Did you blow into the carts back in the day?
-What were your favorite NES OSTs, and which NES games had the most impressive graphics?
+What were your favourite NES OSTs, and which NES games had the most impressive graphics?
 Feel free to share your thoughts in the comments section below.